Lee University

 Additional information

+If a student mentions an allergy or intolerance, for example gluten, our policy is to use a clean pan/utensil for that student when preparing their meal.
+Also, we sanitize that meal prep area, pull ingredients from back up storage, wash hands and change gloves prior to food preparation.
+The employee is to hand the item directly to the student.
 For students with allergies, please ask for a dining manager or chef.
-They will take the necessary steps to review ingredients, pull from our back-up supply to help prevent cross-contact and provide you with a safe food option.
+They will take the necessary steps to review ingredients, pull from our back-up supply to help prevent cross-contact and provide you with an appropriate food option.

 3. We have procedures in place to lower the risk of cross-contact in made-to-order areas.